 Wytheville Community College does not have on or off campus housing.
-If any faculty or staff member receives a report that a student is missing for 24 hours or more, the WCC police department will be notified at (276) 223-4713.
+If any faculty or staff member receives a report that a student is missing for 24 hours or more, the WCC Police Department should be notified at (276) 223-4713.

-The WCC police will take the report and determine the jurisdiction of the missing student's home of record.
+The WCC Police Department will take the report and determine the jurisdiction of the missing student's home of record.
 The campus police will include in their report the contact person from the missing student's educational record and attempt to contact this person prior to forwarding that information to the local law enforcement agency with jurisdiction.

-Wytheville Community College student contact information is kept confidential and their information will be accessible only to authorized campus officials and law enforcement.
+Wytheville Community College student contact information is kept confidential and his/her information will be accessible only to authorized campus officials and law enforcement.
 This information will not be disclosed outside of a missing person investigation.